ohs-foundation/kotlin-fhir/docs/unsupported-search-params.md

 ## Composite search parameters with no component path

-A composite search parameter matches on two or more values *together* — e.g. `Observation`'s `code-value-quantity` matches when a `code` and a `value-quantity` occur in the same `Observation.component`.
-Its top-level `expression` in the SearchParameter JSON is just the bare resource name (e.g. `Observation`); the real definition lives in the resource's `component` array, where each entry references another named search parameter (here `code` and `value-quantity`) plus the sub-path that scopes them.
+A composite search parameter combines two or more other parameters.
+For example, `Observation`'s `code-value-quantity` combines `code` and `value-quantity` from the same `Observation.component`.

-Supporting these would mean following those `component` references to the parameters they name, then emitting code that extracts each component's value and pairs them as a correlated tuple.
-The codegen currently translates only a single element's `expression` into a single value list — it does not resolve cross-parameter `component` references or produce tuples — so composites fall through to the unsupported stub.

-**Feasibility:** Could be supported, but more involved than the other gaps: it requires resolving cross-parameter `component` references and emitting correlated tuples rather than a single value list.

 **Total:** 13 (R4: 4, R4B: 4, R5: 5)